 Dad laughed, not unkindly.
 “You’re pregnant.
 You’ll have that.”

-Sleep, eat, watch TV with dad, puke, hang out with my friend Jeremy and his family, repeat.
+Sleep, eat, watch TV with dad, puke, hang out with my friend Oliver and his family, repeat.
 Everyone commented that maybe I was further along than what the doctor thought because I was getting so big.
 Working was rough – I encountered so many obstacles.
 Dad had to wrap my ankles so I could work, as I said, and still my ankles swelled.
 I got bronchitis and had to sleep with both my head and feet elevated.
 The baby had found my sciatic nerve, so after twenty minutes of being on my feet my leg began to be painful and feel like it was going to sleep, until it was completely numb.
 Every day.
-One time, as I was weighing out meat portions, I discovered that the reason it didn’t look like the right amount was because my stomach was sitting on the scale.
-My coworkers thought that was pretty fantastic, I wasn’t particulary amused.
-The store was so God awful hot that I would go outside and sit on the cold cement to cool off any chance I got – and it was definitely a Michigan winter.
-I got written up because I couldn’t reach the back of the front food cooler to clean out the stray food particlues.
+One time, as I was weighing out meat portions at work, I discovered that the reason it didn’t look like the right amount was because my stomach was sitting on the scale.
+My coworkers thought that was pretty fantastic, I wasn’t particularly amused.
+The store seemed so God awful hot that I would go outside and sit on the cold cement to cool off any chance I got – and it was definitely a Michigan winter.
+I got written up because I couldn’t reach the back of the front food cooler to clean out the stray food particles.
 I am short and I was almost as round as I was tall.
 To say that I felt that this was bullshit is an understatement.
 I was working, and running the store alone 98% of the time, and despite how horrible I felt each day, I never called off.
 I felt like telling her to shove the piece of paper up her ass, but in this small of a town, and in my condition, I knew I would’t find another job until after I had the baby.
-Not to mentioin, I worked all the shitty shifts, too.
-Including Valentines day.
+Not to mention, I worked all the shitty shifts, too.
+Including Valentine’s day.
 Which was when Matt, then just the nameless being occupying my body, gave me cause to worry.

-My ankles were particulary painful that day, and my left leg was numb from hip to knee, and so it was about half way through my shift when I noticed that there was another pain.
+My ankles were particularly painful that day, and my left leg was numb from hip to knee, and so it was about half way through my shift when I noticed that there was another pain.
 Low in my stomach, in the pelvic area.
 I made sandwiches and prepped food, trying to really feel the pain before I panicked.
 But none of the research I had done had ever explained this kind of pain as a “normal” pain.
 I took a break and dialed a friends number and asked her if after work she could run me up to the hospital to get it checked out.
 She had a little one and said that she didn’t recall ever having felt anything like what I was describing.
 I called dad and ran it by him too, and he agreed I should go in, after asking a bunch of questions to make sure I shouldn’t just leave work right that second.

 We arrived at the hospital and they ran some tests.
 They did blood work, and listened to the baby’s heartbeat – it was such a relief to hear – and discerned that the baby was not under any stress.
 They couldn’t pinpoint the cause of my pain and scheduled an ultrasound for the next day, since it was so late.
 I got into an argument with a young foreign doctor about my blood type – “All due respect sir, but Type E blood doesn’t exist.”
 My friend was stiffling laughter, and normally I’m not intentionally a smart ass to official type people but for fucks sake it was midnight and I was tired and I damn sure knew my fucking blood type.
 I went home, told dad we needed to go back the next day, and went to bed, utterly exhausted and still worried for the little (big!) one growing inside of me.

 The next day, dad drove me to the hospital.
-The docotor examined me, and had a tech come in to do the ultrasound.
+The doctor examined me, and had a tech come in to do the ultrasound.
 Dad sat next to the head of the bed as they prepped me for the ultrasound, and the nurse turned the monitor away from me.
-I guess that was a just in case measure, because they had never done that before.
+I guess that was a just in case measure, because they had never done that before for other ultrasounds.
 I looked fearfully at dad and he just shook his head and patted my hand, as if to say don’t worry, it’s cool.
 I took a deep breath and tried to keep from gasping when she pushed the paddle down on the sore area of my lower abdomen.
 “Oh!” she said.
 “What!?”
 I immediately responded.
 “Well.
 It’s a little early, but it looks like you’re little one is developing a little ahead of schedule.
 Could be the cause for your pain.
 Your pelvic bone is softening already.
 And.
 If you would like, I can show you what you’re having.”
-I had an appoitment scheduled already for the following month to find out the sex, indeed it was very early.
+I had an appointment scheduled already for the following month to find out the sex, indeed it was very early.
 I looked again at dad.
 “It’s your kid,” was all he said, but I could read the curiosity on his face.
 And who was I kidding, I wanted to know, too.
-‘Yes, I would ike to know please.”
+‘Yes, I would like to know, please.”
 She flipped the monitor around, and Matthew made his debut, legs spread to proudly show off what God gave him.
 Dad cheered, and I looked over at him, just in time to see him wipe a tear away.
 I was so glad at that exact moment that my dad was by my side for the reveal.
 I couldn’t imagine it being anyone else.

 1130am Monday morning